-Deferred Outflows/Inflows of Resources - In addition to assets, the financial statements will sometimes report a separate section for deferred outflows of resources.
+Deferred Outflows of Resources - In addition to assets, the financial statements will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District only has two items that qualify for reporting in this category.
+The District only has two items that qualify for reporting in this category; these items are reported in the statement of net position:

 - Deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt. - Deferred outflows of resources related to pensions includes a) net difference between projected and actual earnings on pension plan investments and b) District contributions subsequent to the measurement date of December 31, 2014.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt. - Deferred outflows of resources related to pensions includes a) net difference between projected and actual earnings on pension plan investments, b) changes in proportion and differences between contributions and proportional share of contributions, and c) District contributions subsequent to the measurement date of December 31, 2015.

-In addition to liabilities, the financial statements will sometimes report a separate section for deferred inflows of resources.
+Deferred Inflows of Resources - In addition to liabilities, the financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.